Department of Skin and Venereal Diseases

 In 1923 the first University Department of Skin and Venereal Diseases (DSVD) was established in the Lithuanian University.
 During the interwar period it was located in the University Hospital and (in 2001) re-established there.
 The heads of DSVD were prof. J. Karuža (1923–1935), prof. B. Sidaravičius (1935–1946, 1956–1969), assoc. prof. V. Juškys (1946–1952), assoc. prof. L. Fandejev (1952–1956), prof. P. Gailevičius (1969–1974, 1991–1998), prof. J. Dievaitienė (1974–1991), lecturer A. Petkevičius (1998 – 2002).
 Since 2002 the head of the department has been prof. S. Valiukevičienė.

 DSVD has a 16-bed in-patient and 4-bed day departments.
 In our out-patient department more than nineteen thousand of patients are treated per year.
-The specialists of DSVD are experienced in dermatooncology, diagnostics of contact allergy, medical cosmetology, dermatoscopy, ultrasonography, spectrophotometric intracutaneous analysis, infrared termography and telemedicine.
+The specialists of DSVD are experienced in dermatooncology, biologic therapy of severe psoriasis, atopic dermatitis and hidradenitis suppurativa, diagnostics of contact allergy, medical cosmetology, dermatoscopy, ultrasonography, spectrophotometric intracutaneous analysis, infrared termography and telemedicine.

 The main objectives of the Department are the following: to provide personal healthcare services in dermatovenereology, to pursue studies and scientific research in this field, and to organize qualification improvement by training the medical staff.